puzzle/ansible-training/content/en/docs/10/01/_index.en.md

 ### Task 4

 * Build the new exection environment with the files from the last task.
 The resulting image should have a name of `default-ee`
-* Use the option for very verbose (`-v3`) output.
-With that set, you can observe what `ansible-builder` does in the background.
-This will take a few minutes.
+* With the option for very verbose (`-v3`) set, you can observe what `ansible-builder` does in the background (this will take a few minutes)

 If you are interested in the details about how the execution environment is built:

-* Have a look at the newly created folder `context/` and see the files created there.
+* Have a look at the newly created folder `context/` and see the files created there
-* Have a look at your local podman registry and see, the images downloaded for creating your EE.
+* Have a look at your local podman registry and see, the images downloaded for creating your EE

 {{% alert title="Tip" color="info" %}}
 If the creation fails due to "no space left on device", remove unneeded images.
 For example, you could remove the demo EE `ansible-navigator-demo-ee` installed by `ansible-navigator` (`podman rmi quay.io/ansible/.ansible-navigator-demo-ee:0.6.0`).